-Any on-duty motor instructor, or any on-duty motor officer on a department owned motorcycle, who has competed in more than five similar motorcycle competitions or who has placed individually in the top 3 at any similar motorcycle competition.
+Any on-duty motor instructor, or any on-duty motor officer on a department owned motorcycle or a personally owned motorcycle, who has competed in more than five similar motorcycle competitions or who has placed individually in the top 3 at any similar motorcycle competition.

 Division II- (Motor Officer)

-Any on-duty motor officer on a department owned motorcycle, who has competed in five or fewer similar motorcycle competitions and has never placed individually in the top 3 at any similar motorcycle competition.
+Any on-duty motor officer on a department owned motorcycle or a personally owned motorcycle, who has competed in five or fewer similar motorcycle competitions and has never placed individually in the top 3 at any similar motorcycle competition.

 Division III- (Retired/Former Motor Officer)